Slevinski/slevinski.github.io/series/writing-and-representation/entries/kinematography-and-the-limits-of-writing-system-typology/essay.md

 Sixth, signed writing should be treated as a theory-shaping case for grapholinguistics, not as a marginal exception.

-## What this paper does not claim

-The paper does not claim that *kinematography* is settled field terminology.

-It does not claim that grapholinguistics must adopt this exact word.

-It does not claim that all signed writing must be SignWriting.

-It does not claim that SignWriting captures every physical detail of signing.

-It does not claim that video, notation, linguistic transcription, or semantic modeling are obsolete.

-It does not claim that the typological question settles literacy outcomes, adoption, community preference, or educational effectiveness.

-It does not claim that kinematography replaces plane-based writing.
+## Scope and next questions

-The term is offered as a working proposal and a pressure test.
+*Kinematography* is offered as a working proposal and a pressure test, not as settled field terminology.

-It also does not claim that the term is proven merely because it is useful here.
+The term names a representational problem that existing labels do not handle well: durable writing whose primary representational work is articulatory, spatial, and kinetic.

+That proposal sits beside `plane-based writing`.

+Plane-based writing names organization of the written unit.

+Kinematography names the kind of bodily language form represented in that unit.

-A stronger future version would test the term against additional signed-writing systems, pedagogical practices, handwritten materials, corpus data, and reader behavior.
+Future work should test the term against additional signed-writing systems, pedagogical practices, handwritten materials, corpus data, reader behavior, and community preference.

+Video, notation, linguistic transcription, and semantic modeling remain valuable neighboring systems with different jobs.

 ## Conclusion